Slackadays/Clipboard/documentation/website/content/_index.md

 sort_by = "weight"
 +++

-# Introducing your new second brain
+# Say hello to your new second brain.

 The Clipboard Project (or just CB for short) is the advanced, yet <i>oh-so-easy-to-use</i> clipboard manager for anyone.

-We've made it to save you precious time and effort so that you won't have to spend so much at the computer.
+We made it to save you precious time and effort so that you can spend less time at the computer.

 # Easy to use

 Anyone can use CB - no matter who you are or what you're working on, from web developers to your Average Joe and even to your grandma!
 Nothing dares lay more than a few button presses away.

 # Packed with features

 We've packed, crammed, and <i>jammed</i> CB full of useful features to increase your productivity in the most effective way possible.
 You can make infinitely different clipboards as you wish, manipulate them with full-fat regex, instantly script them all, and way more.

 # Tastefully stylish